codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

       title: Native Performance
     - text: >
-        Flutter allows one codebase to generate an Andriod, IOS and web app with future support for outputting a desktop and IoT devices
+        Flutter allows one codebase to generate an Andriod, IOS and web app with future support for desktop applications and IoT devices
       title: Supports all Major Platforms
     - text: >-
         Product development becomes very efficient, allowing us to only have to